paultcochrane/blog-travis-ci-com/_posts/2014-08-11-new-cache-ui.md

 ## Clearing Caches

 Sometimes your cache gets stale and contains files that will cause your build to fail.
-This is more likely to happen whenever we [update our build environment](/2014-07-24-upcoming-build-environment-updates).
+For instance, a cache may be invalidated by [build environment updates](/2014-07-24-upcoming-build-environment-updates) if the cache contains compiled code.
 It might well be that the only solution is to get rid of the old cache.

 <figure>
   [ ![travis cache --delete](http://docs.travis-ci.com/images/cli-cache.png) ](http://docs.travis-ci.com/images/cli-cache.png)